Last Updated on September 29, 2025, by David

 Establishing a Daily and Weekly Maintenance Routine

 In homes across Surrey, where outdoor elements frequently find their way inside, daily sweeping or vacuuming is essential.
-Utilise a soft-bristle broom or a vacuum equipped with a hard floor setting to effectively remove dust, grit, and organic debris before it settles into the tile.
+Use a soft-bristle broom or a vacuum with a hard-floor setting to remove dust, grit, and organic debris before it settles into the tile.

 For weekly cleaning, mop with warm water and a pH-neutral cleaner specifically designed for natural stone.
 It is advisable to avoid soaking the floor—damp mopping is the most effective method.
-Excess moisture can seep into the tile and lead to staining or mould growth, particularly in older or inadequately sealed installations.
+Excess moisture can seep into the tile, leading to staining or mould growth, particularly in older or inadequately sealed installations.

 Choosing the Right Cleaning Products